Murder of Stacy Payne: Death warrant and final appeals

 The final recourse for Ward was a clemency petition to the governor of Indiana.
 On September 12, 2025, the Indiana Parole Board scheduled a clemency hearing for Ward.
-Should clemency was granted, Ward's death sentence would be commuted to life imprisonment without the possibility of parole.
+Should clemency be granted, Ward's death sentence would be commuted to life imprisonment without the possibility of parole.
 Although a one to one interview was set for Ward before the parole board's public hearing, Ward declined to be interviewed, and his clemency hearing thus proceeded publicly before the parole board.

 On September 23, 2025, the public clemency hearing of Ward commenced before the parole board's five-member panel.
-Ward's defence counsel argued that their client deserved mercy as he was remorseful of his crimes and presented a medical report that showed Ward having autism spectrum disorder, which reportedly went undiagnosed up until recently, and it affected his mental state at the time of the murder.
+Ward's defense counsel argued that their client deserved mercy as he was remorseful for his crimes and presented a medical report that showed Ward having autism spectrum disorder, which reportedly went undiagnosed up until recently, and it affected his mental state at the time of the murder.
 Payne's mother reportedly made a statement in the hearing, "Now our family gatherings are no longer whole, holidays still empty.
 Birthdays are sad reminders of what we lost.
 Our family has endured emotional devastation."

 A day later, on September 24, 2025, the parole board denied clemency for Ward and the board's recommendation was relayed to the governor.
 The board cited the brutal nature of the murder and rape of Stacy Payne and aggravating circumstances as their reasons for the refusal of clemency.

 On September 29, 2025, Governor Braun concurred with the board's results and officially rejected Ward's clemency plea, allowing the execution to move forward.